SumoLogic/sumologic-documentation/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source.md

 1. Select the configuration type from the given two options: Account Level and Organization Level.
 1. **AWS Access Key ID**.
 Enter the Access Key ID collected from the [AWS Management Console](#vendor-configuration).
 1. **AWS Secret Access Key**.
 Enter the Secret Access Key collected from the [AWS Management Console](#vendor-configuration).
-1. **Admin Role ARN**.
+1. **Admin Role ARN (Organization Level only)**.
 Enter the full ARN of the Admin Role collected from the CloudQuery AWS role deployment steps.
-1. **Member Role Name**.
+1. **Member Role Name (Organization Level only)**.
 Enter the member role name collected from the CloudQuery AWS role deployment steps.
 1. **Regions**.
 Identify and enter your Region based on your Base URL.
 1. **Services**.
 Enter the type of service from which the data needs to be collected.
 1. By default, **Polling Interval** is set to 12 hours.